The freedom of the internet allows hacking to occur. It’s important to take simple steps to keep you safe and secure.

-Hackers can plant hidden programs on your PC, such as keyboard loggers which will automatically record your key strokes, so when you use your online banking facility they can capture account information and use it to commit crimes.
-Phishers are those who send out legitimate looking e-mails to try to get the recipient to give the their financial and personal details.
+Hackers can plant hidden programs on your PC, such as keyboard loggers which will automatically record your keystrokes, so when you use your online banking facility they can capture account information and use it to commit crimes.
+Phishers are those who send out legitimate looking emails to try to get the recipient to give them their financial and personal details.

 - Use different passwords and PINs for different accounts.

 - Be careful when using public computers to access your personal information and always log out fully from websites when you are finished.

 - Only open e-mail messages from people you know and delete messages from those you don’t know.
 Never click on an e-mail link or attachment unless you're sure it was requested.
 Some can lead you to fake web sites that look like the real thing where a criminal will be waiting to steal your details.

 - Disable the e-mail preview function.
 This can help prevent potential malicious code in messages from installing onto your PC.

 - If you have a wireless connection or network then ensure that it is configured correctly.

 - Whether your web browser is Internet Explorer, Firefox or Opera, make sure you have the safety features enabled.